joshuagrisham/samsung-galaxybook-extras/README.md

 ## Platform Driver

 This is a new and (currently) completely out-of-tree kernel platform driver intended to mimic what the **Samsung System Event Controller** Windows system device driver seems to be doing (namely, communicate with the `SCAI` ACPI device in order to control these extra features).
-Once more features have been added and it has been tested then my intention was to try and submit the driver to be added to the kernel.
+Once more features have been added and it has been tested then my intention is to try and submit the driver to be added to the kernel.

 `cd` over to the [driver/](./driver/) folder and follow the README there for compiling and installing the module.